Kitchen Boss

 Kitchen Boss is an American television series on TLC, hosted by Buddy Valastro, the star of Cake Boss.
 The weekday series premiered on January 25, 2011, and the second season launched on January 31, 2012.

-Unlike the documentary series Cake Boss and the reality series Next Great Baker, Kitchen Boss is a studio-based cooking show where Valastro prepares Italian-American dishes dishes using his family's recipes.
+Unlike the documentary series Cake Boss and the reality series Next Great Baker, Kitchen Boss is a studio-based cooking show where Valastro prepares Italian-American dishes using his family's recipes.
 Valastro is typically joined in the kitchen by family members and special guests.